 Your dog may be the new love of your life, but if your entire house has hardwood floors, you will need to learn how to ensure it does not damage your floor.
 Most dogs nearing adulthood will not need to be closely watched at all times; however, this can take up to a year.

 It would be best if you understood how each treatment to protecting your hardwood floors works, allowing you to enjoy having your dog around comfortably.
-We have tested through our trials and errors to see precisely which treatments help keep your floors perfect.
+We have tested through our trials and errors to determine which treatments help keep your floors perfect.

 Sealants To Protect It

 The first and the best solution to stopping your dog from staining your hardwood floors is sealing the entire floor.
-You should preferably have three to four layers of sealant on your floor, creating a proper protective layer on your floors that will keep all moisture out of the wood.
+You should preferably have three to four layers of sealant on your floor, creating a proper protective layer to keep all moisture out of the wood.

 Oils For The Floor